CSCfi/csc-user-guide/docs/apps/ansys.md

 ## Available

-CSC's AAESS product licenses are available on CSC's computing platforms [Taito and Puhti](https://research.csc.fi/csc-s-servers).
+CSC's AAESS product licenses are available on CSC's computing platforms [Puhti and Mahti](https://research.csc.fi/csc-s-servers).
 Latest AAESS products will be available on the servers, and earlier versions installation is also possible.
 All installed versions are maintained on the servers.

 Notice that Taito server will be decommisioned in the end of December 2019.